abavisg/may-vibes-9/README.md

 - Core backend API endpoints for card generation, saving courses, retrieving courses, and updating course progress.
 - Basic database connection configured for local PostgreSQL.
 - Client-side hooks and API calls for card generation, fetching courses, and updating course progress.
-- Card Screen UI with next/previous navigation, progress indicators, and save functionality.
+- Learning Card View UI with next/previous navigation, progress indicators, and save functionality.
 - Loading indicators during card generation for better user experience.
 - Robust JSON parsing for Ollama responses with fallback mechanisms.
 - Configurable Ollama integration with environment variables for host and model.
 - Request timeout handling and retry mechanism for Ollama calls.
 - Text-to-speech functionality for reading cards aloud.
-- Unified course management with integrated save, resume, and restart functionality.
+- Unified course management with integrated save, resume, and restart functionality directly within the card view.
-- Fixed navigation between card screens and parent views.
+- Fixed navigation between card views and parent views.
 - Age-appropriate content styling and customization.
 - Daily learning mode for scheduled card review.
 - Export functionality for downloading or printing courses.
-- Self-contained card viewer with local state management for improved navigation experience.
 - Modular codebase with clear separation of concerns and routing.
+- Parent mode accessible via the /parent route.

 **Remaining Work:**
 - **User Authentication and Authorization:** Implement secure user authentication on the backend and integrate authentication status and token handling on the client-side to protect routes and data.